vinodvv2023/photo-culling-pro/README.md

 ## License

 This project is provided as-is for educational and professional use.
 Modify and distribute according to your needs.
+Released under Apache License 2.0

 ## Contributing